proTamizhan/thanimaibot/README.md

 ## Go railway.app fork this repo and select ur forked repo and deploy

-> ⭐️ Thanks to everyone who starred Shadow, That is the greatest pleasure we have !
+> ⭐️ Thanks to everyone who starred our projects,
+ That is the greatest pleasure we have !

 ## Available on Telegram as [😈Lonelyking😈](https://t.me/sarbudeen786)